-What Is Accounting Automation & Why Is it Useful?
+What Is Accounting Automation and Why Is it Useful?

-Accounting automation can streamline your bookkeeping.
-But what is accounting automation?
+Accounting automation can streamline your bookkeeping, but what is accounting automation?
 How does it work with your existing business and accounting processes?
-In this post we'll talk about the three levels of accounting automation, how they impact your business, and how they can save you time and money.
+In this article we'll talk about the three levels of accounting automation, how they impact your business, and how they can save you time and money.

 What is accounting automation?